proycon/skosConverter/README.md

    - Set "Title" as the page title property
    - Use "Parent" property to create linked relations
    - Group by "Concept Scheme" or filter by "Level"
+   - Add visual indicators based on "Level" for hierarchy

 #### From Markdown:
 1. Create a new Notion page